leijendary/aws-cdk-template/README.md

 1. `ENVIRONMENT`: The environment where to deploy the stacks.
 2. `ORGANIZATION`: This is mostly used as the domain name.
 3. `SUBSCRIBER`: The email for billing alerts.
-4. `SHARED_ACCOUNT_EMAIL`: The email to be used when creating the `Shared Repository` account.
-5. `SLACK_TOKEN`: The slack auth token used by the alerts to send a message.
+4. `SLACK_TOKEN`: The slack auth token used by the alerts to send a message.
-6. `SLACK_CHANNEL`: The slack channel where the alerts should send the message to.
+5. `SLACK_CHANNEL`: The slack channel where the alerts should send the message to.
 This should be the channel identifier.

 ## IAM Role:

 When creating an IAM role that has access to the CDK for deploying (like GitHub actions), create the following role:

-Name: `DeploymentRole-$ENVIRONMENT`.
+1. `BuildRole` on the Deployments OU - under the "Build" account.
+2. `DeploymentRole-$ENVIRONMENT` on each Workload accounts.

-1. To access ECR repositories, attach the `AmazonEC2ContainerRegistryPowerUser` permission.
-2. Add the following inline policy and name it `AssumeRoleCDK`:
+To access ECR repositories, attach the `AmazonEC2ContainerRegistryPowerUser` permission.
+Then add the following inline policy and name it `AssumeRoleCDK`:

 ### Policy: